bpoplauschi/bpoplauschi.github.io/_posts/2025-04-08-Software-dev-book-recommendations.md

 # Feedback

 What are the books that have changed the way you work, the way you think?
+What's your favorite learning from them?

 What book from this list are you planning to read next?
 Why?